elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 The release focus on datastore failure handling, e.g. when nodes are lost and how the failover is managed.
 It introduces improved general database life cycle management and initial backend support for MSSQL Server 2022.

 ## Changes
-* Automatatic datastore failure handling
+* Automatatic datastore failure handling.
-* Datastore creation from backups
+* Datastore creation from backups.
-* Improved datastore upgrade process
+* Improved datastore upgrade process.
-* Expose monitoring ports for customer prometheus clients
+* Expose monitoring ports for customer prometheus clients.
-* Repair and node scaling for MSSQL
+* Repair and node scaling for MSSQL.
-* UI view filtering and list presentation
+* UI view filtering and list presentation.
-* Improved UI guidance tool tips
+* Improved UI guidance tool tips.
-* Terraform API for grouped firewall rules
+* Terraform API for grouped firewall rules.

 # Important fixes
 * Corrected a problem where promotion of new MSSQL primary led to endless loops.